 1935: Televangelist Jimmy Swaggart, who has preached to crowds around the world through his weekly telecast since the mid-1970s, is born in Ferriday, Louisiana.
 Sexual scandals in the late 1980s and early 1990s led the Assemblies of God to defrock him, and to his temporarily stepping down as the head of Jimmy Swaggart Ministries.

 1933: U.S. Supreme Court Justice Ruth Bader Ginsburg, who was appointed by President Bill Clinton in 1993, is born in Brooklyn, New York.
 She is the second female justice, after Sandra Day O'Connor, and the first Jewish female justice.

 1919: The American Legion is founded with an organizational caucus in Paris, France, held by American veterans waiting to return home after World War I.

-1916: After Pancho Villa's raid on Columbus, N.M., President Woodrow Wilson sends 4,800 United States troops led by Army Gen. John J. Pershing over the U.S.-Mexico border in an ultimately unsuccessful pursuit of the Mexican Revolutionary general.
+1916: After Pancho Villa's raid on Columbus, New Mexico, President Woodrow Wilson sends 4,800 United States troops led by Army Gen. John J. Pershing over the U.S.-Mexico border in an ultimately unsuccessful pursuit of the Mexican Revolutionary general.
 The nine-month pursuit ended when the U.S. entered into World War I and Pershing was called back.

 1912: Pitcher Cy Young retires from baseball with 511 wins, the most in major-league history.
 Considered one of the greatest pitchers ever to play the game, the Cy Young Award was created one year after his death in 1955 to honor the previous season's best MLB pitcher.